 Wearing gloves to protect your hands from the volatile oils of the peppers, toss the cabbage, garlic, jalapeños and sea salt into a large mixing bowl.
 Knead the vegetables together by hand for 5 minutes until they begin to release their juices.
 Allow the shredded vegetables to rest a further 20 minutes, then return for 5 more minutes of kneading.

-Layer the salted vegetables into a quart-sized fermentation jar or crock (find a crock online), and pack them tightly until the brine created by the vegetable juice and salt completely submerges the shredded cabbage and peppers.
-Weigh down the vegetables with a glass weight, close the crock tightly and allow your cabbage to ferment at room temperature and away from direct sunlight until done to your liking.
+Layer the salted vegetables into a quart-sized fermentation jar or crock, and pack them tightly until the brine created by the vegetable juice and salt completely submerges the shredded cabbage and peppers.
+Weigh down the vegetables with a glass weight, close the crock tightly, and then allow your cabbage to ferment at room temperature and away from direct sunlight until done to your liking.

 Taste after about 3 weeks and continue to ferment if the sauerkraut hasn't achieved the level of tartness you prefer.
 Transfer to cold storage when sour enough for your liking and use within 9 months.